eagereyes/eagereyes.org/blog/2008/engaging-readers-with-square-pie-waffle-charts.md

 The chart also makes a point: that the savings are a tiny fraction of the debt.
 There is really no way not to see that.
 And that is visual communication beyond simple data visualization.
 A bar chart would not be able to do that, unless it essentially claimed that the savings were zero.

-Kaiser at Junk Charts <a href="http://junkcharts.typepad.com/junk_charts/2008/06/the-right-scale.html">criticized the following chart</a>&nbsp;(New York Times magazine, April 27, 2008):
+Kaiser at Junk Charts <a href="http://junkcharts.typepad.com/junk_charts/2008/06/the-right-scale.html">criticized the following chart</a> (New York Times magazine, April 27, 2008):

 <p style="text-align: center;"><img src="https://media.eagereyes.org/media/2008/nytimes-20080427-extracredit-squarepie.jpg" border="0" alt="NYTimes graph on time spent studying for different subjects" /></p>